kanmeugne/kanmeugne.github.io/_posts/modsim/2020-10-04-2d-grid-obstacles.md

 ---
-title:  "2D-Grid with obstacles"
+title:  "2D Grid with obstacles"
-teaser: "In a previous article, I shared a C++ project for 2D-grid manipulation.
-I presented an architecture that could be easily extended to include different types of controls and views.
-In this post, I am showing a way it is to add obstacles manipulation to the porject and to keep track of them."
+teaser: "Building a 2D Grid is a very common exercice in computer vision, fluid simulation, navigation flow simulation, etc. In this post, I am sharing a C++ code for 2D Grid manipulation with obstacle management."
 tags:
     - sfml
     - cmake